Calcium is an essential mineral.

 Calcium can also reduce the efficacy of some antivirals (e.g. amprenavir and zalcitabine), aspirin, several antibiotics (e.g. several fluoroquinolones, tetracycline, and several cephalosporins), and some antifungals (e.g. ketoconazole) can cause reduced drug efficacy.
 Efficacy is also reduced for some drugs used for gastrointestinal issues (e.g. hyoscyamine, bisacodyl, and bismuth subcitrate), the antiplatlet drug ticlopidine, the calcium channel blocker verapamil, and the beta-blocker atenolol.
 Efficacy of iron is also reduced by calcium.
 Phosphate absorption is also reduced when calcium is taken concurrently.

+Taking long-term lithium may cause hypercalcemia in 10%-60% of patients and taking it concurrently can theoretically increase this risk.
 Serious interactions between calcium and the thiazide (such as hydrochlorothiazide) and thiazide-like (e.g. clopamide and chlorthalidone) can also occur.
 Taking these drugs together with calcium can cause milk-alkali syndrome, which is characterized by hypercalcemia, metabolic alkalosis, and renal failure.

 Another serious interaction between calcium and digitoxin or digoxin can occur, leading to cardiotoxicity.